-Most of the time I would spread the poncho out on the sand and use the bedspread as a cover, not so much for warmth, but to keep any mosquitoes away if they were present.
-If it rained I did the reverse and put down the bedspread on top of the soft sand and then spread the poncho on top of me to keep the rain off.
+Most of the time I would spread the poncho out on the sand and use the bedspread as a cover, not so much for warmth, but to keep any mosquitoes away, if they were present.
+If it rained I did the reverse and put down the bedspread on top of the soft sand and then spread the poncho out on top of me to keep the rain off.
 On the good side, it very seldom rained.
 Most of the rain falls on the higher elevations.

-The one exception was when I was on the big Island in the City of Hilo.
-I was trying to sleep in an area that turned out to be off-limits because of the risk of a big flood as shown by the previous Tsunami.
+The one exception was when I was on the Big Island in the City of Hilo.
+I was trying to sleep in an area that turned out to be off-limits because of the risk of a big flood as seen in the previous Tsunami.
 I did not know this.
 I pulled my little mini bike into the park and spread out my bed on the grass under a nice looking tree.
 I had something to eat and I fell asleep.
-Since my poncho kept dry I thought everything was ok, but after a while the rain made the grass soggy to the point where it started creeping in underneath me.
+Since my poncho kept me dry I thought everything was ok, but after a while the rain made the grass soggy, to the point where it started creeping in underneath me.

 I got up and moved into a small pump house building with no doors and a cement floor.
 It was not very comfortable but at least it was out of the rain.
 After a while a patrolman came by and let me know about the laws and how it was dangerous to be in that area in case of another Tsunami.
 Luckily for me in Hawaiian style, he said ok you can stay here but you’ll have to leave early in the morning.

 As I drove away the next morning, I noticed a hotel in the affected area that was still open.
 I took a closer look and I noticed that it was built in a way that looked like there were carports below so that the first floor lobby was up one floor from the beach.
 Apparently this allowed as it is safe from a Tsunami.